 ISTANBUL—Turkish Airlines plans to keep a significant presence at Istanbul’s Sabiha Gökcen airport even after the city’s massive new airport opens in little over three years.
 The carrier is developing Sabiha Gökcen—situated on the Asian side of the city—into a stronger base to deal with capacity constraints at Atatürk International, Istanbul’s current main airport.
 Sabiha Gökcen has been predominantly used by Turkey’s other ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Turkish Plans Permanent Split Operations In Istanbul".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Turkish Plans Permanent Split Operations In Istanbul".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.